Mutual Funds Investing in Preferred Stocks

 * **Tax advantages:** Preferred stock dividends may qualify for preferential tax treatment in some jurisdictions.

-Read more Why invest in amc stock
+Read more When should i invest in oil stocks

 ### Risks of Investing in Preferred Stocks